 There are small Czech second hand clothes stores scattered all over Prague, but there is also an English speaker friendly store: Prague Thrift Store.
 They have discounts for students and sell more than just clothes!

-During the warmer seasons you can also run into flea markets in Prague 2: near I.P.
+During the warmer seasons you can also run into flea markets in Prague 2 (UPDATED on October 27: the link was removed – page not found): near I.P.
 Pavlova, Namesti Miru and Jiriho s Podebrad.
 These locations also host farmers markets when it’s warm.

 There is also a year-round market in Prague 9 where you can buy a spot and sell whatever you wish.
 It is the most popular on weekends and it’s the biggest flea market in Europe!